 Prices for auto jobs can vary widely depending on a number of factors, including how your car is made and where you live, Banks says.

 However, she says you can generally lump the work done at an auto shop into three categories.
 The least expensive are tasks like oil changes, getting your tires rotated and replacing your windshield wipers.
-They’re usually less than $50 per job, Banks says.
-However, these types of maintenance jobs need to be performed most frequently — at least once every year or two.
+Banks says these types of maintenance jobs might cost less than $50, but they are tasks that need to be performed most frequently — at least once every year or two.

-Light repairs and more involved maintenance work — like fluid flushes or getting new brakes and tires — fall in the middle tier of auto-related expenses, Banks says.
+Light repairs and more involved maintenance work — like fluid flushes or getting new brakes and tires — fall in the middle tier, Banks says.
 You can expect to spend between $100 and $300 per job, and you’ll probably need these types of jobs completed every two to five years, she says.

 “When a car gets to be what I call in its second life, like 100,000 miles or over — what I call over the hill — that’s when it’s all fair game; anything and everything that could break will break,” Banks says.
 “I tell women everything on a car will fail.
 It will fail eventually.
 You have to expect it.”